 To receive an I-20 form, please submit an I-20 Request Form and other required documents to the International office approximately 90 days before the beginning of the semester you wish to enroll.

 Please submit copies of the documents and keep the originals for your visa interview or change of status.

 - Copy of the applicant’s passport

 - I-20 Request Form

-- Affidavit of Free Room and Board There are no housing facilities for students.
+- Affidavit of Free Room and Board NCC does not provide housing facilities to its students.
 Therefore, prospective international students must secure a place to live before they apply for an I-20.
 This form must be notarized.
-Proof of address must be attached.
+Proof of address must also be attached.

 |Estimated living expenses per semester||$3,500||Required only if a student lives on his/her own|

 |Est. cost of books per semester||$300|